rbenwallace/Offline-Music-Player/README.txt

 *** Tests IOS Folder ***

 - Tests_AudioPlayer.swift
 This file contains all of the unit tests for the main audio player functionalitities.

 ########
-How to run and use the app
+How to run, use, and test the app
 ########

 RUNNING THE APP: